FC Mecklenburg Schwerin: FC Mecklenburg Schwerin

 Schweriner SC founded a new football department short after the founding of FC Eintracht Schwerin in 1996.
-A new new SG Dynamo Schwerin was also formed in 2003.
-SG Dynamo Schwerin plays in the seventh tier Landesliga Mecklenburg-Vorpommern West alongside FC Mecklenburg Schwerin II as of the 2020–21 season.
-FC Eintracht Schwerin, Schweriner SC and SG Dynamo Schwerin joined their forces and created FC Mecklenburg Schwerin as a collaboration in 2009.
+A new SG Dynamo Schwerin was also formed in 2003.
+FC Eintracht Schwerin, Schweriner SC and SG Dynamo Schwerin joined their forces and created FC Mecklenburg Schwerin as a collaboration team in 2009.
 They were supported by representatives from politics and administration in Schwerin.
 FC Mecklenburg Schwerin then merged with FC Eintracht Schwerin and formed independent football club FC Meckenburg Schwerin on 28 May 2013.
-The 2020-21 Verbandliga Mecklenburg-Vorpommern was ended prematurely due to the Covid-19 pandemic.
+The 2020-21 Verbandliga Mecklenburg-Vorpommern was ended prematurely due to the COVID-19 pandemic.
 FC Mecklenburg Schwerin stood at first place and was promoted to the NOFV-Oberliga Nord.
 SG Dynamo Schwerin stood at first place in 2020–21 Landesliga Mecklenburg-Vorpommern West and was simultaneously promoted to the Verbandsliga Mecklenburg-Vorpommern.